 The tax credit covered equipment and installation costs.
 Commercial EV chargers, infrastructure, and installation costs could receive a tax credit of up to 30%, or up to $30,000.
 Residential installation could receive a credit of up to $1,000.

 Please note, if you qualify for more than one incentive… rebates and tax credits can be combined and used for increased money-saving opportunities.

 As you can see from this detailed list of EV charging rebates, the process of applying for EV charging rebates depends on several factors.
 Most EV charging incentive programs require you to have your EV charger(s) to be installed by a licensed electrician.
 Others require you to make your chargers available to the public if you’re applying for a commercial incentive.

 Each one has its requirements that must be met before you receive the rebate.

 Applying for EV charging rebates in Alaska can easily become confusing and you could miss out on rebates if you don’t follow all the instructions correctly.
 Connect with our team of Incentives Specialists and you won’t have to worry about it!
 WattLogic will apply for available rebates on your behalf.
-It is all part of WattLogic’s comprehensive turnkey EV charging solution for residential and commercial installations, which includes a stress-free bidding process, product selection, design and build, permitting, rebate management, and installation by a certified and licensed electrician.
+It is all part of WattLogic’s comprehensive turnkey EV charging solution for residential and commercial installations, which includes a stress-free bidding process, product selection, design and build, permitting, rebate management, and installation by a verified and licensed electrician.
 Start by taking a simple online digital survey so you can receive your quote in no time!